jgperrin/net.jgp.books.spark.ch09/README.md

-# Spark with Java - chapter 7
+# Spark with Java - chapter 9

-This chapter covers file ingestion from CSV, JSON, XML, and text.
+This chapter covers advanced ingestion.